HuyTon/ruby-on-rails-tour-availability-calendar/README.md

 2. Navigate to the project directory.
 3. Install dependencies by running `bundle install`.
 4. Set up the database by running `rails db:create` and `rails db:migrate`.

+## Usage

-5. Start the Rails server by running `rails server`.
+1. Start the Rails server by running `rails server`.
-6. Access the application in your web browser at `http://localhost:3000`.
+2. Access the application in your web browser at `http://localhost:3000`.
-7. Testing by running `bundle exec rspec`.
+3. Testing by running `bundle exec rspec`.

 ## Sample Data